Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 If we cannot have something centrally stored and managed (e.g. in Looker) we want to make it reproducible in notebooks:
 - Makes it easy to run code again with the different tiles that run independently
+- Different people running the code should output the same results
 - It's much easier to read and you can create a story going through all the different steps
 - Each tile can have multiple outputs making it much more efficient to actually develop

-### Measuring BI success
+### Measuring BI success / BI KPIs
 - Improved business performance: more revenue / less costs
 - Time savings in doing analytics
 - Whether employees get their questions answered
 - Number of users of BI platform
-- How often people use the BI tool
+- How often people use the BI tool - dashboard/explore usage statistics
 - Centralized definitions and increased consistency
 - Number of uses of the data
+- Number of tickets / FTE or team
+- Ticket bucketing: feawtures, error resolvement, analysis)

+### Other
+When explaining differences, use the language and the tools people know, use and trust.
+Use Looker instead of showing people SQL and add a note in screeenshots to emphasise things